getsentry/sentry-javascript/packages/gatsby/README.md

 The Gatsby SDK also automatically sets up sourcemaps uploading for you.
 To disable this functionality, set the `enableClientWebpackPlugin` option to be `false`.

-Additionally, you can delete source map files after they have been  uploaded by setting the `sourceMapFilesToDeleteAfterUpload` option.
-Check [here](https://www.npmjs.com/package/@sentry/vite-plugin#sourcemapsfilestodeleteafterupload) to learn how to use it.

 ```javascript
 module.exports = {
   // ...